Why a short-range air-defence is needed

 Holm says SHORAD systems offer a number of advantages over longer range systems in particular scenarios.
 “One strength is that they are small and don’t require a lot of personnel to operate them,” he says.
 “They are also relatively cheap to operate compared to bigger systems and the cost per firing is also lower.
 And if you are supporting armoured troops, they are quick to deploy and pack up because they are small and agile.”

 Saab’s RBS 70 and RBS 70 NG systems provide affordable and effective very short range coverage.
 The new generation NG model boasts an integrated thermal imager for 24/7 capability.

 Holm says a key advantage of the RBS 70 NG solution is its laser guidance system.
 “Because the laser guidance system is unjammable, you have a reliable last line of defence.”

-The affordability of Saab’s VSHORAD solutions also means that armed forces can have many firing units in the field.
+The affordability of Saab’s SHORAD solutions also means that armed forces can have many firing units in the field.